grxam/Joules-per-Bit/README.md

 # CPU-only Llama 3 (8B-Instruct, GGUF) + Power Telemetry (Windows)
-A lightweight experimental framework for measuring how the order of forced token interventions affect language model output probabilties and entropy.
+A lightweight experimental framework for measuring how the order of forced token interventions affects language-model output probabilities and entropy.
 ## Description
 This project implements a framework for measuring how forced tokens affect the output distributions of language models.
 It compares two execution orders (A &rarr; B and B &rarr; A) by probing token probabilities and entropy before and after interventions.
-The framework record per-run statistics and supports reproducible, order seperated analysis.
-Collected results are logged to support statistical analysis and reporting.
+The framework records per-run statistics as CSV summaries and supports reproducible, order-separated analysis.
 ## Getting Started
 ### Dependencies
 * Windows 11